infobaleen/infobaleen.github.io/docs/Platform/Recommendations/Recommendations.md

 [*Back to top*](#table-of-contents)

 ### Boost expression
-????

 [*Back to top*](#table-of-contents)

 ### InteractionFilter
-???

 [*Back to top*](#table-of-contents)

 ### Trend
-Trend limits the time intervall wich the recomendations are based on. `Max trend` uses a short timeintervall resulting in the ML model only recomends products that are trending last few weeks. `None trend` **IS THIS TRUE?**
+Trend limits the time intervall wich the recomendations are based on. `Max trend` uses a short timeintervall resulting in the ML model only recomends products that are trending last few weeks.

 [*Back to top*](#table-of-contents)